htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 otherwise identical, so it does not matter which machines run which group's jobs.
 It only matters that the proportions of allocated slots are correct.

-Instead of quotas, this could be implemented by configuring the ``RANK`` expression such that the twenty machines owned by the physics group prefer jobs submitted by the physics users.
-Likewise, the ten machines owned by the chemistry group are configured to prefer jobs submitted by the chemistry group.
-However, this steers jobs to execute on specific machines, instead of the desired policy which allocates numbers of machines, where these machines can be any of the pool's machines that are available.

 Group quotas may implement this policy.
 Define the groups and set their quotas in the configuration of the central manager: